-- a) Assessment and Examination is done through formative and summative assessment for each year of study separately, with Continuous In-class & Take-home Term based Reviews and Year End Written Examination. - b) The Written Examination for Theory Subjects will be conducted by the school through Examination Papers set by the Theory Subject Lecturer and moderated by a Panel of External Examiners.
+- Assessment and Examination is done through formative and summative assessment for Each Year of Study separately, with Continuous Studio based Assessment, Term based Reviews and Year End Written Examination. - b) The Written Examination for Theory Subjects should be conducted by the school through Examination Papers set by the Theory Subject Lecturer and moderated by a Panel of External Examiners.